adithyanraj03/AI-Robotic-Arm-Project/README.md

 <a href ="https://github.com/adithyanraj03/Custom-Layered-Neural-Network/blob/master/LICENSE">License:<a>
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more information.

 Acknowledgements:
 This project is inspired by the concepts of neural networks and their applications in robotics.
 Special thanks to the authors and contributors of relevant research papers and online resources.